cairachel9/diabetic/README.md

 As we described earlier, the precision/recall on each of the DR category are different.
 The top (category 0) and bottom (category 4) has higher precision scores.

-And similarly we show the heatmap on the right and as expected, most of the data points are concentrated on the top left corner for category 0.
+And similarly we show the heatmap on the right.
+As expected, most of the data points are concentrated on the top left corner for category 0.
+Note that in the heatmap, each row represents a actual lable, each column represents a predicted label.

 ## Future Work